akka/akka/docs/src/main/paradox/java/http/routing-dsl/directives/basic-directives/mapRouteResult.md

 Changes the message the inner route sends to the responder.

 The `mapRouteResult` directive is used as a building block for @ref[Custom Directives](../custom-directives.md) to transform the
-`RouteResult` coming back from the inner route.
+@unidoc[RouteResult] coming back from the inner route.

 See @ref[Result Transformation Directives](index.md#result-transformation-directives-java) for similar directives.